Teen Alcohol and Drug Abuse - Finding the Right Treatment for Your Teen

 experience and some form of treatment.
 The goal is to help troubled teens communicate better

-with their family, control their anger, and build healthy relationships.
+with their families, control their anger, and build healthy relationships.
 A

 variety of programs are available.
 Their quality varies greatly.
 They are expensive and tend to limit contact with parents.
 Talk

 with a health professional if you are considering